 How would I use Price Levels A to E?

-You can use these price levels to specify up to five alternative prices to the standard Price.
-There are two ways you can then use these options:
+You can use these Price Levels to specify up to five alternative prices to the standard Price.
+There are two ways you can then use these options.

-For example, if the standard price of an item is £2.99, you might set Price Level A to be, for example, £2.75.
+For example, if the standard price of an item is £2.99, you might set Price Level A to be, for example, £2.75:

-Any items which do not have a Price Level A set will be added to the transaction at their regular price (or sale price, if the item is currently on sale).
+Any items in the current transaction with a ‘Price Level A’ set will now be sold at that price.
+Any items which do not have a ‘Price Level A’ set will be sold at their regular Price (or Sale Price, if the item is currently on sale).

-Although we have used Price Level A in this example, the exact same principle applies to the other price levels.
+Although we have used Price Level A in this example, the exact same principle applies to the other Price Levels.

-NOTE: If an item is on sale, and the Sale Price is lower than the Price Level applied to the transaction or the customer's account, then the sale price will be used.
+If an item is on sale, and the Sale Price is lower than the Price Level applied to the transaction or the customer's account, then the sale price will be used.
 Similarly, if the Price Level is lower than the Sale Price, the Price Level will be used.

-Can I set Price Levels in bulk?
+How do I set Price Levels in bulk?

 In the example below, we have used the formulas within the wizard to apply different percentage discounts from the standard price of each item: